JosephCarrington/Procedural-Platformer/README.md

 - [ ] Difficulty Curve
 - [ ] Downstairs
 - [x] Coin style collectibles
+- [ ] Something to DO wiht those coins

 #### Quality of Life TODO's
 - [ ] Better death implementation (so the player knows why they died)